HugoBruins/cancatchers/arduino/cansat_code/readme.md

-The libraries you will need:
+##The libraries you will need:

+- neogps.h
-- neogps
+- neohwserial.h
-- neohwserial
+- BMP280_dev.h
-- BMP280_dev
+- Sdfat.h
-- Sdfat
+- lora_32tll.h
-- lora_32tll library (NOT EBYTE FOR CANSAT CODE!)

-good luck
+##for the GPS to work, you need to configure neogps as followed (go to the neogps library file)

+in *.../libraries/neogps/src/GPSport.h* comment whatever was commented and uncomment *//#include <NeoHWSerial.h>*